dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 LIMIT 10
 ```
 ### Top 10 Favourite Eats
-Burger looks like the favourite cusines for the dataset under consideration
+Burger looks like the favorite cusines for the dataset under consideration

 Eats | Favourites
 ------------ | -------------